chenlianfu/geta/README.md

 GETA
 ============
-GETA (Genome-wide Electronic Tool for Annotation) is a pipeline with improved accuracy in the annotation of eukaryotes.
+GETA (Genome-wide Electronic Tool for Annotation) is a pipeline with improved accuracy in the annotation of eukaryotic genome.
 This software was written with Perl by Lianfu Chen, Hansheng Zhao, Congcong Liu and Lei Deng.

 Introduction
 ============